 Dietary reference values

-During the course of week 2 we’ve briefly discussed the difference, or the lack thereof, between the nutrient content of some “traditional” foods versus “superfoods”.
+During last 2 weeks, we’ve briefly discussed the difference (or the lack of) between the nutritional content of some “traditional” foods versus “superfoods”.

-To fully understand what impact could have the difference between the two categories, it could be useful to understand what are our daily micronutrients requirements, and where we can find this information.
+To fully understand what impact these nutritional differences could have, it may be useful to understand what our daily micronutrients requirements are, and where we can find this information.

-In many countries, panels of experts and scientists constantly review the scientific literature and carry out experiments to determine the amounts of nutrient required to prevent a deficiency and, therefore, deficiency-related illnesses.
+In many countries, panels of experts and scientists regularly review the scientific literature and carry out experiments relating to recommended nutrient intakes.
+This helps to determine the amounts of nutrient required to prevent a deficiency and deficiency-related illnesses.

-Some institutions that carry out this task are the European Food Security Agency, or the National Academies of Science, Engineering and Medicine in the US.
+Some examples include the European Food Security Agency and the National Academies of Science, Engineering and Medicine in the US.

-These bodies produce Dietary Reference Values (or similar tables, such as the Dietary Reference Intake or Recommended Daily Allowance), with the aim of indicating the amount of individual nutrients needed to remain in good health.
+These bodies produce Dietary Reference Values (also known as the Dietary Reference Intake or Recommended Daily Allowance), with the aim of indicating the amount of individual nutrients needed to remain in good health.

-The tables produced by these agencies report separate values for males and females and for different age groups, as the micronutrient requirements are not constant during our life.
+The tables produced by these agencies report separate values for males and females and for different age groups, as the micronutrient requirements change over the course of a lifetime.